 In the simplest sense, what you are doing is mind control.
 Assuming you have the power to do this, the target of the spell has their free will is cast aside and replaced with a love of a person that is not real.
 By preforming this spell (or having it done for you) you force emotions, attention and attractions upon a person who would not otherwise partake in them.
 You are forcing them to take a different road in life and possibly even denying them true love.
 By this same standard think of yourself as well.
 Would you really want a love that was fake, would you be able to live with that nagging feeling that this love is forced, fake as the "love" you see on tv, and is not returned freely?
 Do you really think you could bear that mental burden?

 Can you pagan change yourselves into animals?

 Physically no. Humanity was created in such a way that the need for a metamorphosis was not needed.
 We do not enter into magical cocoons and become beautiful butterflies or the wasp man.
 Being bitten by a bug doesn't grant us super spider powers either.
-No, you are stuck with the body you are born into and no matter what you do, no matter how many pees and carrots you eat, you are not going to physically turn into an animal ever.
+No, you are stuck with the body you are born into.
+No matter what you do, no matter how many pees and carrots you eat, you are not going to physically turn into an animal ever.
 However shapefhisting on the spiritual level is a totally different thing.
 By our will and spirit, we can call upon the visuals of our animal brothers and take on their many aspects.
 We can let our mind's eye sour to new sighs by the power of the raven's form, we can find new strength and courage by wolf and bear, we can find new life and excitement by otter's playful form.